 Do I Need a 4x4 to Drive the Diamond Circle in Iceland?

-Since the Diamond Circle is a paved main road, you won’t need a 4x4 to access it.
-Just keep in mind that road conditions all across the island become tricky to navigate during the winter season.
+Since the Diamond Circle is a paved main road, you won’t need a 4x4 to access it, but in Iceland, renting a 4x4 camper is never a bad idea.
+Keep in mind that road conditions all across the island become tricky to navigate during the winter season.
 So, if that’s when you’re planning your trip, we highly recommend that you have a chat with your rental agency regarding which type of vehicle they’d suggest.

 Is the Diamond Circle in Iceland Open All Year?